Men's Cruisers ski reviews 2018

-It's less efficient and less character, but more accessible than its cousin, the Speedzone 10 Ti.
+It's less efficient and has less character, but is more accessible than its cousin, the Speedzone 10 Ti.
 The Pursuit 800 Ti deserves its place among this selection of best skis on the market.
 In a category where we’re looking above all for consistency, the ski certainly fulfills its contract.
 Its accessibility, performance, comfort and versatility result in a well-balanced blend that will give a lot of enjoyment.
 It’s a one-quiver ski, incredibly tolerant and docile.
-The reviewers loved the easy, very intuitive carving that will help average...
+The reviewers loved the easy, very intuitive carving that will...
 Read on

 Nordica's GT 80 Ti really deserves its name.
 The ski scores high for its excellent sports qualities, especially for carving/slideslips, but unfortunately lacks the versatility needed to get to the top of this category where we’re looking, above all, for consistency.
 It's well behaved overall with great stability, including at high speed and on hard pack, with solid pressure for big looping curves.
 Turn performance is excellent and exiting turns is a doddle, with great rebound.
 On the other hand, the ski is less happy in short turns...
 Read on